BlinkDL/RWKV-LM/README.md

 (2) Remove all entries whose probability is lower than 0.02 * pow(p_max, 2).
 So it's adaptive, hence "top-a".

 (3) Feel free to tune the 0.02 and 2 factor.
+Tune 0.02 first.

 The idea of top-a:
 1. If max_prob=0.9, then remove all tokens with prob < 0.0162 (so, removing most alternatives)